PEOFORI/peofori.github.io/_pages/about.md

 I am a PhD Candidate at the Department of Economics, [University of Insubria](https://www.phd.eco.uninsubria.it/methods-and-models-for-economic-decisions/phd-students/).
 My research interests are within the field of **applied econometrics** and **machine learning** with a specialization in sustainability, innovation and development economics.
 I dabble sometimes in issues of gender inequality.

-I currently in the EconJob Market!
+“I am currently on the Economics Job Market, 2025.”